 Ask Value Research

-Do the NAVs of direct and regular plans of mutual funds differ?
+Do the NAVs of direct and regular mutual fund plans differ?

 Understand the impact of expense ratios on the net asset values of mutual funds